gpstar81/GPStar-proton-pack/README.md

 ### Viewing MD Files

-To view the MD (MarkDown) files linked above with full markup including color-coding and formatting, you can use a program such as [MarkdownPad](http://markdownpad.com/) (Windows) or [MacDown](https://macdown.uranusjr.com/) (MacOS).
+GitHub should automatically display these files with basic formatting, though to view these MD (MarkDown) files linked above with full formatting including color-coding, you can use a program such as [MarkdownPad](http://markdownpad.com/) (Windows) or [MacDown](https://macdown.uranusjr.com/) (MacOS).
 Alternatively, you may copy the contents into [an online viewer](https://markdownlivepreview.com/).